getbraincloud/braincloud-js/deploy/node/README.md

 npm install braincloud
 ```

-NOTE: peer dependency of reac-native is only needed when used within a React-Native application, see below.
+NOTE: peer dependency of ***@react-native-community/async-storage*** is only needed when used within a React-Native application, see below.

 ## Usage